ReflectionHLE/ReflectionHLE/notes-restoration.md

 and an arsenal of up to 6 feeders (weapons), including hand feeding.

-There are also a couple of more variable and functions names "borrowed" off other sources and used for the recreation of Wolfenstein 3D v1.0, although most chances are these were originally found in an earlier revision of the Wolfenstein 3D codebase under the same names:
+There are also a couple of more variable and functions names "borrowed" off other sources and used for the recreation of Wolfenstein 3D v1.0 and the March 1992 build, although most chances are these were originally found in earlier revisions of the Wolfenstein 3D codebase under the same names:
-- screenpage, VW_FixRefreshBuffer and VW_QuitDoubleBuffer, from the
+- screenpage, VW_SetDefaultColor, VW_FixRefreshBuffer
-Catacomb 3-D sources (VW_InitDoubleBuffer was already mentioned in ID_VH.H).
+and VW_QuitDoubleBuffer, from the Catacomb 3-D sources (VW_InitDoubleBuffer is already mentioned in ID_VH.H as released on 1995).
 - screensplit, from the Blake Stone: Planet Strike sources.

+Some code pieces were also "borrowed" from Keen Dreams / Catacomb 3-D in a similar manner:
+- CAL_ReadGrChunk (not very far from a clone of CAL_CacheGrChunk).
+- An earlier revision of MM_ShowMemory.
+- Usage of hardcoded DMA channel in ID_SD.C.
+- The check for TED launching in US_Startup.

 How were the project files (and a bit more) modified from the original
 ----------------------------------------------------------------------